Local Hamiltonians for one-dimensional critical models: Model Hamiltonians

-From this and the expressions for $C_1$ and $C_2$, we observe that the strength of the interactions decay as $|i-j|^{-2}$ for short distances ($\pi|i-j|/N\ll 1$), and for long distances ($|i-j|\approx N/2$) both $C_1$ and $C_2$ approach zero.
-Plots of $C_1$ and $C_2$ for different system sizes are given in Figs.\ \ref{coeff_q3}, \ref{coeff_q2}, and \ref{coeff_q4} for $q=3$, $q=2$, and $q=4$, respectively.
+In this limit, the terms proportional to $w_{ij}^2$ are hence much larger than the term proportional to $w_{ij}$.
+It follows that $C_1$ and $C_2$ are of the same order, and they both decay as $|i-j|^{-2}$ for $\pi|i-j|/N\ll 1$.
+For long distances, where $|i-j|\approx N/2$, both $C_1$ and $C_2$ approach zero.
 The fact that the interaction strengths decay fast with distance suggest that it may be possible to truncate the nonlocal Hamiltonian to a local Hamiltonian without significantly altering the low-energy physics of the model.